Capital Product Partners L.P. - GuruFocus.com

 About Capital Product Partners L.P.

 Capital Product Partners L.P. ( CPLP), a Marshall Islands master limited partnership, is an international owner of ocean-going vessels.
-CPLP currently owns 20 vessels, including six latest generation LNG/Cs, 10 Neo-Panamax container vessels, three Panamax container vessels and one Capesize bulk carrier vessel.
-This excludes three 13,000 TEU container vessels and one LNG/C that CPLP has agreed to acquire between the third quarter 2022 and the second quarter of 2023.
+CPLP currently owns 19 vessels, including six latest generation LNG/Cs, nine Neo-Panamax container vessels, three Panamax container vessels and one Capesize bulk carrier vessel.
+This excludes three 13,278 TEU container vessels and one LNG/C that CPLP has agreed to acquire between the third quarter 2022 and the second quarter of 2023.

 Forward-Looking Statements